intelligentdnb/intelligentdnb/README.md

 <p> I am a person with a decisive positive attitude, which makes me self-taught with a
 self-confidence and self-motivation.
 I manage stress and emotions with the Power of Now.
 I have a pro-activity that makes me an eternal student of the IT world.
 Skilled communicator, both in small spaces and in public.
 Dedication, adaptability, versatility, responsibility and sociability. </p>
 <br/>
-<p>I specialize in Front-End, where I use React/React Native, Redux/Redux ToolKit, and design with React StyledComponents, CSS, and Photoshop.
+<p>I specialize in Front-End, where I use React/React Native, Redux, and design with React StyledComponents, CSS, and Photoshop.
 At the same time, to be able to develop as Full-Stack, I have Back-End knowledge where I work with Node.js, Expess.js, Sequelize, PostgresSQL.</p>
 <br/>